nathanielks/Shortcodes-Generator/README.txt

 === Shortcodes Generator ===
 Contributors: fightthecurrent
 Donate link: http://bit.ly/QhXuBc
-Tags: shortcodes, theme, generator
+Tags: shortcodes, theme, generator, develop
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.0.2
+Stable tag: 1.1

 A plugin to generate shortcodes and a corresponding button in the WordPress visual editor.
 Wicked!